- How Can You Prepare Your Private Group Tutorials?

 “A good teacher can inspire hope, ignite the imagination, and instill a love of learning.” - Brad Henry

-In fact, a large number of children have taken private tutorials and are getting private tutorials in order to help them through primary school, secondary school, college, sixth form, and even university.
+In fact, a large number of children have taken private tutorials and are getting private tutorials to help them through primary school, secondary school, college, sixth form, and even university.

-So how can you organise private tutorials to small groups?
+So how can you organize private tutorials for small groups?

 How Can You Prepare Your Private Group Tutorials?

 Of course, private tutoring is a better-paid student job than working in retail.
-However, we don’t always know exactly how to put our ideas into practice and plan a lesson that will help the student the get the most out of the time they spend with their tutor.
+However, we don’t always know exactly how to put our ideas into practice and plan a lesson that will help students get the most out of the time they spend with their tutor.